-An easy walk through the grounds of Jervaulx Abbey.
+An easy walk starts through the grounds of Jervaulx Abbey.
 The walk then crosses the River Ure and enters the well preserved village of Thornton Stewart.
 The walk drops back to the River Ure at Danby Hall.

-On the walk through the fields to Thornton Stewart I ave sometimes encountered frisky cows.
+On the walk through the fields to Thornton Stewart I have sometimes encountered frisky cows.
 They do not bother me but do others.
 From a navigational point of view it is fine to move away from the path and cross a wall/fence to get away if they bother you.

 Live 5 miles away and did the walk today for the first time, anti clockwise, weather was fantastic – walk was OK until the Coverbridge Inn, after that tiresome, no views at all, can’t actually see the river and you have to walk in single file due to vegetation and looking down at your feet to check the uneven ground.
 Tip: take 2 cars, leave one at the tea rooms and one at the Inn so you can miss out the last bit.